 A review of the content of the CAP has been carried out and duplicated / unrequired content deleted.
-Other amendments include: a reminder to pilots concerning the mandatory use of transponders; a recommendation that DAEs contact the EOO before conduction DA work up for applicants with minimal experience; DAEs now offered greater flexibility in the content of DA evaluations; time period for the retention of records added; the introduction of skill levels for rotary wing aircraft; the splitting of group H & G into individual groups; clarification of the DA requirements for pilots of sailplanes with engines (TMGs, SLSs, SLMGs, etc.); the removal of the requirement for newly qualified display pilots to attend a display symposium before being eligible for TDA status and the removal of the 6 month validity period for initial issue DAs.
+Other amendments include: a reminder to pilots concerning the mandatory use of transponders; a requirement that applicants for initial issue DA submit a C.V. to CAA GAU; DAEs now offered greater flexibility in the content of DA evaluations; time period for the retention of records added; the introduction of skill levels for rotary wing aircraft; the splitting of group H & G into individual groups; clarification of the DA requirements for pilots of sailplanes with engines (TMGs, SLSs, SLMGs, etc) and the removal of the requirement for newly qualified display pilots to attend a display symposium before being eligible for TDA status.